 You can consume coffee and also alcohol in small amounts on the DASH diet.
 Following the DASH diet with exercise may make it even more efficient.

 The DASH diet may be a simple and also effective way to reduce blood pressure.

-However, remember that cutting everyday salt intake to 3/4 tsp or less is not connected to any kind of substantial health and wellness advantages – such as a reduced danger of heart disease – although that it can lower high blood pressure.
+However, remember that cutting everyday salt intake to 3/4 tsp or less is not connected to substantial health and wellness advantages – such as a reduced danger of heart disease – although it can lower high blood pressure.

 Healthy and balanced people might have insufficient reason to follow this diet.
 Nonetheless, if you have hypertension or believe you may be sensitive to salt, DASH may be an excellent option for you.